 After the ceremony, Taiwan-Somaliland foreign ministers Joseph Wu and Faraton jointly signed a cooperation agreement through video conferencing, and Taiwan will send a technical mission to Hargeisa to work on different projects.

 In a speech from Taiwan capital Taipei, President Tsai Ing-Wen said: “Today we opened the Taiwan Representative Office in Somaliland.
-We are bound together by our shared values of freedom, democracy, justice and the rule of law, ideals that will guide our future cooperation.
-These values bind us together and makes us stronger.
+We are bound together by our shared values of freedom, democracy, justice, and the rule of law, ideals that will guide our future cooperation.
+These values bind us together and make us stronger.